 The ‘hybrid’ Lithium-ion/vanadium flow battery will enable load shifting for overnight charging of fleet vehicles and the opportunity to provide services to National Grid and to trade on energy markets.

 The Optimisation and Trading Engine will deliver specialist battery trading software, enabling the battery to trade on the Day Ahead and Intraday markets and the Balancing Mechanism.

 The battery consists of a 50MW Wartsila lithium-ion battery and a 2MW Invinity Energy Systems vanadium flow battery.
 These will be controlled by a combined energy management system which will communicate with the Optimisation and Trading Engine (OTE) which will decide the optimum charge/discharge schedule for the battery.

-This combination provides synergies for supporting National Grid’s Fast Frequency Response (FFR) tenders, allowing the vanadium flow (which doesn’t degrade) to do much of the heavy lifting in providing an FFR service together with the lithium-ion, thus reducing degradation on the lithium-ion.
+This combination provides synergies for supporting National Grid’s frequency response tenders, allowing the vanadium flow (which doesn’t degrade) to do much of the heavy lifting in providing a frequency response service together with the lithium-ion, thus reducing degradation on the lithium-ion.